Consensys/quorum/docs/Privacy/Contract State Extension/state_extension_overview.md

   ## FAQs

   ### Why have voters on the contract?
   Voting is used as a audit for who agreed to what.
-Is it possible to not have any voters (except for the proposer and receiver), even if more participants do exist for the contract.
+It is possible to not have any voters (except for the proposer and receiver), even if more participants do exist for the contract.